-For Day Seven of the #WellGood challenge we’re encouraging you to rethink your attitude towards training.
+For day eight of the #WellGood challenge we’re encouraging you to rethink your attitude towards training.
 In fact, we’re going back to basics with Philly McMahon’s Fitness Fundamentals.
 If something works, then it can’t be wrong.

 To me, the main fitness fundamentals are nutrition, recovery and mindset.
 Within that I would also say it’s important to look at strength, body composition and movement.
 At BeDo7 we use this framework to assess people’s strength in each element and tailor their training programmes accordingly.